MyProjectAvailable/BetOnGoatRace_XRP/README.md

 ## Technologies Used
 - Unity 3D Game Engine
+- XRP EVM Blockchain
 - Remix IDE for Solidity Programming
 - Web3 Library to Connect Unity with blockchain
 - Blender and Photoshop for UI/UX